damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 ## Git hook to check Maximum File Size (EE only)

 We've added a new Git Hook that allows you to restrict the incoming commits with large files.
-You can simply set the threshold and GitLab will take care of the rest.
+You can simply set the threshold and GitLab will block all future Git pushes containing files that are too big.

 ## LDAP Group Sync improvements (EE only)